 You can also use the Data Splitter to split the collected files and group them according to a criterion you define.
+This will also group the tokens into one same token.

 Edit Parameters of Data Splitter

 Output Files: C One by one

 Grouped

 Group Files Using a: Regular expression SmartName

 Regular Expression: (.)

 The regular expression will be applied on the file name without the extension.
 Files for which the result of the regular expression is the same will be grouped.

 0 OK Cancel